forestdatapartnership/whisp/README.md

 ### Adding Geo IDs to your results (Optional)
 1. After the main Whisp process, there are some optional steps for adding geo_ids to each of the features in your feature collection.
 This uses functionality from the Asset Registry API (see https://asset-registry.agstack.org/ for details).
 2. Currently, the process of registering a plot takes about 2-3 seconds.
 The speed of this external API should increase in the future.
 In the meantime, we use the approach of creating a lookup table (a temporary CSV called `temp_geo_id_lookup.csv`) containing geo-ids for each feature.
-This can then be joined to the CSV output of Whisp (i.e., `whisp_output_table.csv`) via a common id (currently the `system:index` as this is a property present in every GEE feature collection).
-The notebook is set up to create a new version of the results with the Geo ID column appended : `whisp_output_table_w_geo_ids.csv`, but the output name is easily changed e.g. to overwrite the original output table if preferred.
+This can then be joined to the CSV outputs of the Whisp process (i.e., `whisp_output_table_w_risk.csv`) via a common id.
+Currently the common id is the `system:index` column as this is a property present in every GEE feature collection.
+The notebook is set up to create a new CSV with the Geo ID column appended, called: `whisp_output_table_w_risk_w_geo_ids.csv`.
+The output name is easily changed, e.g. to overwrite the original output table, if preferred.
 3. This file stores geo_ids along with a unique id (`system:index`) from the feature collection.
 This system:index column can then be used to join the Geo IDs column on to the Whisp output table (`whisp_output_table.csv`).
 Similarly the lookup can also be used to join Geo IDs to the input feature collection.
 4. This approach is useful when registering large numbers of features/plots, as if the process is interrupted (e.g., if a bug occurs or the SEPAL instance times out), the lookup CSV still contains all the geo ids processed until this point.
 Therefore, the process automatically continues from where it stopped when this cell is rerun.
 5. This lookup table of Geo IDs is then appended to the results from Whisp.